 The farm guard dog can earn his keep in more ways than one!
 The key is that he must be a double-coated breed because only the undercoat is collected and spun.
 The undercoat must also be at least 2 inches long and fairly clean.
 The result is an incredibly soft and warm yarn, often used to make keepsake sweaters that pet owners cherish.
 Dog hair can be collected during regular brushing sessions.

 Angora rabbits produce an exceptionally clean, soft wool when properly cared for.
-Unfortunately, this very softness can make the yarn difficult for beginners to spin the fiber.
+Unfortunately, this very softness can make the fiber difficult for beginners to spin into yarn.
 Combining angora wool with sheep wool can make the fiber easier to handle and give it a little more durability.
-Rabbit fiber is collected either by brushing or hand plucking.
+Rabbit fiber is collected either by brushing or by hand plucking.